Australian Kriol: Phonology

 Austral Kriol also has 7 diphthongs.

-Australian Kriol is influenced by different sounds that are used within Australian Indigenous languages, which means different individuals will pronounce things differently depending on the Indigenous languages that they speak.
+Australian Kriol is influenced by the phonologies of various Indigenous Australian languages, resulting in individual phonological variation based on the Indigenous languages of its speakers.

 Phonotactics

 Australian Kriol phonotactics dictates that consonant clusters at the start of words must be a plosive followed by a liquid, rhotic or glide consonant, the only exception is an alveolar fricative followed by a plosive.
 Consonant clusters at the end of words are nonexistent except for the clusters /lb/ and /ks/.

 Orthography

 The Kriol alphabet is based on the English alphabet, but varies not only in what letters and digraphs are used, but also in the rules for said letters and digraphs.
 Each phoneme in Kriol can only be spelled one way, unlike in English orthography, where several different spellings can be used to make the same sound.
 Kriol, unlike English, also uses a phonetic orthography in which words are spelled to match how they sound.

 The Kriol alphabet contains 21 letters, 11 consonant digraphs, 5 vowel digraphs and 5 punctuation marks.